wwydmanski/RLinWiFi/README.md

 ```

 ## Reading results
-Currently, results can only be saved in a [CometML](https://www.comet.ml) workspace.
+The script saves results of the run in `logs/` directory.

-Example results for an experiment:
+Example graphs of an experiment:
 ![](https://i.imgur.com/g8hiAz9.png)

 ## Referencing